injuredabr/injuredabrconnempathy/content/docs/chapter1/rmascript.md

 Alright ma'am/sir/miss (NAME) Besides helping you with (him/her issue) is there anyhting else I can help you wth?
-Just a kind reminder, We're available 24/7 for your convenience, thanks for calling ___ Once again my name is Abraham and it was a pleasure to attend you, have a wonderful day!
+Just a kind reminder, We're available 24/7 for your convenience, thanks for calling ___ Once again my name is Abraham and it was a pleasure to serve you, have a wonderful day!